ibm-cloud-docs/cloud-activity-tracker/how-to/downloading_events.md

 {:download: .download}
 {:important: .important}
 {:note: .note}
+{:deprecated: .deprecated}

 # Downloading events
 {: #downloading_events}

 You can download events to a local file.
 You download events within the context of a session.
 A session specifies which events will be downloaded.
 After the download is completed, you must delete the session.
 {:shortdesc}

+{{site.data.keyword.cloudaccesstrailfull}} is deprecated.
+As of 9 May 2019, you cannot provision new {{site.data.keyword.cloudaccesstrailshort}} instances, and access to *Lite* plan instances will be removed.
+Existing premium plan instances are supported until 9 October 2019.
+Any instance that is still provisioned as of 9 October 2019 will be deleted.
+To continue monitoring the activity of your {{site.data.keyword.cloud_notm}} account, provision an instance of the [{{site.data.keyword.at_full}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+{: deprecated}

 Complete the following steps to download events into a local file: